 The W.M.U. of Tennessee has loan scholarships of \$300.00 a year available to young women from Tennessee who wish to enroll in the Training Schools of the Seminaries of the Southern Baptist Convention and in Carver School of Missions and Social work.

 Other state Woman's Missionary Union organizations will provide some scholarships for women missions volunteers.
-The Seminary will help qualified young ladies to obtain these scholarships.
+The Seminary will help qualified to the seminary will help qualified young ladies to obtain these scholarships.